harshitmaann/harshitmaann/README.md

 ## 🔧 What I'm Working On
 - Strengthening my foundations in cloud platforms and system design
 - Building hands-on projects in security and distributed systems
-- Preparing for software engineering and cloud-focused roles in 2026
+- Positioning for software engineering and cloud-focused opportunities

 ---